Decorating & Design

 This cottage on Lake Huron was largely influenced by its natural surroundings.
 “The lichen and mossy green hues in the kitchen are from the path in the woods, and the robust orange of the tile is taken from pine tree needles,” says designer Lucy Penfield.

-For a softer, more versatile shade, pale blue cabinets in Benjamin Moore’s Wedgewood Gray (H-146) feel neutral in this English-inspired kitchen by Bloomsbury Fine Cabinetry.
+For a softer, more versatile shade, pale blue cabinets in Benjamin Moore’s Wedgewood Gray (H-146) feel almost neutral in this English-inspired kitchen by Bloomsbury Fine Cabinetry.

 Designer Olivia Botrie balanced bold colour with practical finishes in this mid-century modern–style kitchen.
 “My clients wanted more than one pop of colour, so we added green tile in varying sizes and pale blue uppers,” she says.